MPhil Economics at Cambridge; BCom Economics & Finance at Melbourne (Australia)

-I was concerned at first that my lack of economics or finance background would be a disadvantage, but in fact FTI hires graduates from a variety of backgrounds and many of the partners have science degrees.
-In-house training courses and studying for a professional qualification (I am training for the CFA, supported by FTI) have helped me bridge the gaps in my knowledge.
+When I first joined I was concerned that my lack of economics or finance background would be a disadvantage, but in fact FTI hires graduates from a variety of backgrounds and many of the partners have science degrees.
+In-house training courses and studying for a professional qualification (I have become a CFA Charterholder, supported by FTI) have helped me bridge the gaps in my knowledge.
 I have also found that people are patient and happy to take the time to explain concepts I might not have encountered before.

 I’ve also been able to use my skills to give something back.
 FTI works with the charity Pro-Bono Economics to help charitable organisations with analytical or economic problems as a volunteer.
 Through them I have worked with the Royal Institution to investigate what it can do to drive public engagement in the sciences.

 Case study: Damages as a result of a wrongful injunction in the Pharmaceutical industry

 A global pharmaceutical company which specialises in manufacturing generic products had tried to launch a generic version of a popular prescription painkiller in the UK market which had the opportunity to provide the NHS significant savings.